Docs Menu

 • The network connection has very low packet loss and a low round trip delay time.

-A full backup of your data would take more than 30 hours to complete.
-[1]
+Under such circumstances, a full backup of your data could take more than 30 hours to complete.

 This doesn't account for disk read and write speeds, which can be, at most, 3 Gbps reads and 1 Gbps writes for a single or mirrored NVMe storage device.